Enlightening Psychology Today Article Helps Explain Why My Book Exists

 Do I deserve to tell my story?
 Well… we all deserve to tell our stories.
 All that is required of us is our own willingness to tell them.
 We write in our own blogs, publish our books, hang our paintings, and play our music… and it is your choice to read, look, and listen, or not.

 I am regularly confronted by people who seem to think that it was WRONG of me to write a book… as-if it is an act of abuse.
 Maybe it is, in fact, an abusive act.
 The publishing of this book is both a act of masochism and sadism.
 No, it will not make “Inari’s” life easier to have her dirty laundry aired out publicly, and it will not help my own life either.
-My book is full of unpopular opinions, that were unpopular in 2011, and are even more unpopular in today’s woke, “cancel culture”, where it seems that anyone born with man-parts is disallowed from having complaints about the abuse he experiences from women.
+My book is full of unpopular opinions, that were unpopular in 2011, and are even more unpopular in today.
+Men in society are still expected to have armor that stands up to constant abuse and are disallowed from having complaints about the abuse they experience from women.

 Whether these thoughts I had in my head were GOOD or BAD, JUST or UNJUST… the emotional and psychological stress I was under was real… I had thoughts in my head, and I just needed to get them out, on paper, and packaged… metaphorically shrink-wrapped… so that they could be put away.
 Despite tons of work on my mental health, the trauma and PTSD I now deal with, daily, months after I was discarded, and years after the conclusion of this book, still causes me to question every morning whether to wear my belt around my waist or around my neck.
 Releasing my book built an unpassable wall between me and the person who hurt me.
 In doing this, I guaranteed that she will never come back and that I will never be allowed to return to her.
 This is the principal value that this book brought to me.